 Tooth loss is a common occurrence, one that millions of Americans have to contend with.
 One of the best options for replacing lost teeth is dental implants, which provide a steady, secure way to restore your smile.
 OMS Nashville has decades of experience providing implants; for oral healthcare you can depend on, reach out to our practice today.Call Us Directly

 Once you learn about dental implants, you finally realize there is a way to improve your life.
-When you lose several teeth – whether it’s a new situation or something you have lived with for years – chances are you have never become fully accustomed to losing such a vital part of yourself.
+When you lose several teeth – whether it is a new situation or something you have lived with for years – chances are you have never become fully accustomed to losing such a vital part of yourself.
 Not only does it affect the way you look, but it can also lead to other physical problems that may affect your health and prevent you from smiling with confidence.

-- Function, feel and look like natural teeth
+- Function, feel, and look like natural teeth

 - Preserve facial structure by preventing bone deterioration that occurs when teeth are missing

 - Maintain the integrity of bone structure after tooth loss

 - Preserve the health of adjacent teeth, unlike bridges

 - Provide a permanent replacement for dentures that will not slip or irritate the gums

 - Require no special care, no food restrictions, and last a lifetime